OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

 align(center + top, text(80pt)[\u{1F4CF}])
 ))

-=== Advantages
+*Why is this better?*
-- No need to manually design rules
+- No manual rule design — fully automatic
-- No need to pick rules.
+- Exploits local structure — adapts to each subproblem
-- Fully utlize the information of the sub-graph
+- Provably optimal — minimizes $gamma$ for the given region

 // == Branching on the fly algorithm
 // #timecounter(1)